nick42/vlr-util/README.md

 ## Licensing

 This software may be used in any manner compatible with the [licence](LICENSE.txt).
 In addition, any direct employer of the owner of this software may use it under the [MIT License](https://opensource.org/licenses/MIT), at their discretion.
+Currently, the list of organizations which are permitted to use this software under the MIT license are:
+- BeyondTrust
+- Amazon.com